ryukau/VSTPlugins/docs/manual/ClangSynth/ClangSynth_en.md

 :   Modulation amount to `OT +` in FDN section.

     `> FDN OT +` changes pitch using overtone structure, while `> FDN Pitch` moves entire pitch.

+### ClangCymbal
+This section only lists the parameters different to ClangSynth.

+#### Tremolo
+Modulation source of tremolo is the output of oscillator.
+Intention is to crudely imitate the distance from vibrating object to microphone.

+Mix

+:   Mixing ratio of input and delay output.

+    When the value is 0.0, input is bypassed.

+Depth

+:   Modulation amount to the gain of delay output.

+Delay \[s\]

+:   Maximum delay time.

+Delay Offset

+:   Amount of DC offset which adds to the delay time modulation signal.

+    On top of `Misc.->Smoothing`, extra smoothing is applied to `Delay Offset`.

+Smooth \[Hz\]

+:   Cutoff frequency of a lowpass filter which applies to modulation source.

+#### Misc.
+Pitch slide options are added.

+Slide \[s\]

+:   Pitch slide time.

+Slide Type

+:   3 types of pitch slide are available.

+    - `Always` : Always slide from the pitch of last note.
+    - `Sustain` : Only slide when 2 or more keys are pressed.
+    - `Reset to 0` : When number of pressed key is changed from 0 to 1, or 1 to 0, pitch will be slide to 0 Hz.
+Otherwise, slide behaves same as other 2 options.
+On release, slide time follows the value of `Gain->Release`, instead of `Misc.->Slide`.

+#### Oscillator
+ClangCymbal uses mix of noise and pulse train as an oscillator.

+Noise generation step is following:

+1. Generate naive pulse train.
+2. Input 1 to integrator.
+3. Multiply 2 to normal distribution noise.

+Integrator here is not the exact one used in theory, but behaves similarly.

+Pulse train is generated by BLIT (band-limited impulse train) algorithm.
+The naive pulse train used in noise generation is not related to this one.

+- Noise/Pulse

+:   Mixing ratio of noise and pulse train.

+- LP Cutoff \[st.\]

+:   Lowpass filter cutoff frequency.

+- LP Q

+:   Lowpass filter Q.

+- LP Key

+:   Key follow amount to `LP Cutoff`.

+    When `LP Cutoff` is set to 0, `Q` is set to maximum, and `LP Key` is set to 1, the oscillator outputs sine wave.

+- Density \[Hz\]

+:   Density of noise and pulse train.

+    To match the tuning to FDN, set the value of `Density` to the same value of `Tuning->A4`, then set `Density key` to 1.

+- Density Key

+:   Key follow amount to `Density`.

+- Noise Decay

+:   Decay time of a noise burst.

+    When the value of `Noise Decay` is small, it sounds like pulse train.
+However, the naive pulse train used for noise generator is not anti-aliased.
+Therefore it has different texture to BLIT.

+- Bounce

+:   Amount of bouncing effect.

+    The bouncing effect is tied to AD envelope output, and bouncing interval becomes shorter when AD envelope amplitude becomes lower.
+The effect is disabled when `Bounce` is 0.0.

+    `Bounce` can be used to simulate the bounce of a stick on a surface.

+- Bounce Curve

+:   The curve parameter of `Bounce` effect.

+    Increasing `Bounce Curve` shorten the interval of bounce.

+- Jitter

+:   Randomness of pulse interval.

+- Amp.
+Rand.

+:   Randomness of the amplitude of a naive pulse on noise generator.

+#### FDN
+Individual control for each filter is added compared to ClangSynth.
+This increases flexibility, and CPU load.

+Cutoff Slope

+:   Amount of increment or decrement to the filter cutoff.
+The amount is proportional to the order of harmonics.

+Q Slope

+:   Amount of increment or decrement to the filter Q. The amount is proportional to the order of harmonics.

+LP/HP Cut Offset \[st.\]

+:   The value added to filter cutoff frequency, which is calculated from `Cutoff` and `Cutoff Slope`.

+    On the control, the order of harmonics becomes lower towards left, and higher towards right.
+Note that higher harmonics may affects lower frequency, and lower harmonics may affects higher frequency.
+This is due to the cross feedback on FDN.

+LP/HP Q Offset

+:   The value added to filter Q, which is calculated from `Q` and `Q Slope`.

+    As same as `Cut Offset`, left side of control represents lower harmonics and right side represents higher harmonics.

+#### Envelope
+> Jitter

+:   Modulation amount to `Oscillator->Jitter`.

+> Noise/Pulse

+:   Modulation amount to `Oscillator->Noise/Pulse`.

 ## Change Log
 {%- for version, logs in changelog["ClangSynth"].items() %}